 switch and the coil's + terminal.

-With the ignition switch on and engine not running, the voltage, measured at the coil’s positive terminal, after installing the ballast resistor, should be between +9 volts and +13 volts for proper operation of the Hot-Spark ignition module and the coil.
+With the ignition switch on and engine not running, the voltage, measured at the coil’s positive terminal, after installing the ballast resistor, should be about the same as battery voltage, or somewhere around 12.5 volts for proper operation of the Hot-Spark ignition module and the coil.

 Check Charging System Voltage:

 Begin with a fully-charged battery.
 With the ignition switch in the ON position and the engine not running, measure the voltage at the coil's + terminal.
-The voltmeter should read between +11 and +13 volts.
-If the voltage reading is less than 10 volts, there is probably a resistor wire or ceramic ballast resistor between the ignition switch and the coil.
+With the voltmeter in the 20-volt setting, touch the black voltmeter lead to engine ground and the red lead to the coil's + terminal.
+The voltmeter should read between +11 and +13.9 volts.
+If the voltage reading is less than 10 volts, there is probably a resistor wire or ceramic external ballast resistor wired between the ignition switch and the coil.

 If your vehicle’s charging system produces more than 14.0 volts at high RPM